zen-np/np-cli/README.md

 > No-problem CLI library written in ES6.

 ##Introduction
-This is yet another CLI utility library for [Node] but with the added twist of being written in [ECMAScript 6] syntax to the extent supported by [traceur][^1].
+This is yet another CLI utility library for [Node] but with the added twist of being written in [ECMAScript 6] syntax to the extent supported by [traceur] and my knownledge of current proposals.

 ##Installing
 If you just want to **use** the library you do not have to install the traceur compiler.
 The published module is pre-compiled to ECMAScript 5 compatible code.